-Dr. Domzalski has served as a co-director of the M.S. in Humane Studies program since its inception in 2012.
+Dr. Domzalski is one of the co-designers of the M.S. in Humane Leadership (previously Humane Studies), and has taught in the program since its inception in 2012.

-To his teaching and scholarship in humane studies, Dr. Domzalski brings his educational background in psychology, theology, linguistics, and education.
+To his teaching and scholarship in humane leadership, Dr. Domzalski brings his educational background in psychology, theology, linguistics, and education.

 His current research interests include religious views on animals and humane education.

 Dr. Gatarek is one of the co-designers of the M.S. in Humane Leadership (previously Hiumane Studies).
 She has taught in this program since its inception in 2012.
 More recently she has assumed a role of its director.

 To her teaching and scholarship, Dr. Gatarek brings her educational background in humane education, psychology, research methodology, and philosophy.

 Her current research interests include humane education, anthrozoology, and research methods in social sciences.

 M.Div., St. John Provincial Seminary

 Father Morris holds a full-time appointment in the Department of Religious Studies and Philosophy.
 In the M.S. in Humane Leadership program he has has taught courses in environmental ethics and sustainability.